Tongsuo-Project/rust-tongsuo/README.md

-# Rust-BabaSSL
+# Rust-Tongsuo

-This crate provides a safe interface to the popular BabaSSL cryptography library.
+This crate provides a safe interface to the Tongsuo cryptography library.
-BabaSSL versions 8.x are supported.
+Tongsuo versions 8.x are supported.

 This crate is based on the [rust-openssl project](https://github.com/sfackler/rust-openssl).

 # TODO

-* Add new APIs provided by BabaSSL
+* Add new APIs provided by Tongsuo